zhaofeng-shu33/principal_sequence_of_partition/README.md

 [![Build Status](https://api.travis-ci.com/zhaofeng-shu33/principal_sequence_of_partition.svg?branch=master)](https://travis-ci.com/zhaofeng-shu33/principal_sequence_of_partition/)
 # Introduction
 This repo contains code to compute the principal sequence of partition for Dilworth truncation function.
+Currently, two methods are available:

+1. Dilworth truncation based on graph maximal flow
+2. using paramatric maximal flow

+Both method relies on Lemon Library to compute maximal flow for graph.

+Agglomerative clustering method is implemented but cannot be used in general case because of FWRobust method is cursed with float accuracy.

 # How to build
 `main.cpp` is the user-implemented part.
 Run `cmake` will generate build recipe for building this cpp file.